ycpcs/fys100-fall2015/labs/lab15.md

 There are a *huge* number of applications for embedded controllers.
 In fact, you probably use devices with embedded controllers every day.

 A typical embedded controller uses *sensors* to monitor the physical environment and *actuators* to control the physical environment.
-For example, an embedded controller in a coffeemaker could use a temperature sensor to keep track of the current water temperature, and activate/deactivate a heating element to keep the temperature at an optmimum temperature for brewing coffee.
+For example, an embedded controller in a coffeemaker could use a temperature sensor to keep track of the current water temperature, and activate/deactivate a heating element to keep the temperature at an optimum temperature for brewing coffee.

 Most embedded controllers are not as powerful as a traditional computer.
 This is because for many applications, the controller has a relatively simple task to perform, and a small amount of processing power is sufficient.